SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/SchematicCapture/_index.md

 24. It is time to place the power and ground symbols.
 Click on the 'Place power port' button ![Add power icon](add_power.png?classes=inline) on the right toolbar.
 Alternatively, press <kbd>p</kbd>.
 In the component selection window, scroll down and select 'VCC' from the 'power' library.
 Click OK.

-1. Click above the pin of the 1k resistor to place the VCC part.
+1. Click above the pin of the {{< units 1 kohm >}} resistor to place the VCC part.
 Click on the area above and to the left of the Teensy.
-In the 'Component Selection history' section select 'VCC' and place it to the left of the microcontroller.
+In the 'Component Selection history' section select 'VCC' and place another to the left of the microcontroller.
 Repeat the add process again and place a VCC part above pin 1 of the connector.
 Move references and values out of the way if needed.

-1. Repeat the add-pin steps but this time select the GND part.
+1. Repeat the add power symbol steps but this time select the GND part.
 Place a GND part under pin 3 of the connector.
 Place another GND symbol below and to the left of the microcontroller.
 Your schematic should now look something like this:

 ![Component layout image](layout_2.png)